 No, you don’t.
 A vehicle is exempt from tax when it is transferred without consideration (no money is exchanged) between spouses, between a parent and child and between siblings.
 A title transfer fee of $10.00 will apply.

 South Dakota is a plate with owner state.
 This means that the license plates are retained by the owner.
 If you purchase a new vehicle, you will transfer the license plates from your old vehicle to your newly acquired vehicle.
 You can do this at your local county treasurer's office.
 Be sure to take your old plates with you to the county treasurer's office.

 A seller’s permit allows the new owner to drive legally while waiting to apply for title.
-A seller's permit may be printed by the seller at the Vehicle Registration & Plates Portal or may also be obtained at a county treasurer's office.
+A seller's permit may be printed by the seller through the online Vehicle Registration & Plates portal or may also be obtained at your local county treasurer's office.
 The seller's permit is valid for 45 days.
 The seller has 45 days to deliver title.

 Effective July 1, 2015, damage disclosure is no longer mandated.
 Damage disclosure will remain noted on titles issued before July 1, 2015.

 If you have titled and licensed your vehicles in another state, you will be granted reciprocity when you come to South Dakota and will not have to pay any additional tax if your state’s tax rate is above South Dakota’s 4% tax rate.
 If a state with no tax or a lower tax rate than South Dakota’s 4%, then you will need to pay the additional tax rate to match the 4%.
 You have 90 days from your date of arrival to title and license your vehicle in South Dakota.